ionic-team/ionic-framework/BREAKING.md

 Converted `ion-popover` to use [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM).

-If you were targeting the internals of `ion-popover` in your CSS, you will need to target the `backdrop`, `arrow`, or `content` [Shadow Parts](https://ionicframework.com/docs/theming/css-shadow-parts) instead.
+If you were targeting the internals of `ion-popover` in your CSS, you will need to target the `backdrop`, `arrow`, or `content` [Shadow Parts](https://ionicframework.com/docs/theming/css-shadow-parts) instead, or use the provided CSS Variables.

+#### Modal

+Converted `ion-modal` to use [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM).

+If you were targeting the internals of `ion-modal` in your CSS, you will need to target the `backdrop` or `content` [Shadow Parts](https://ionicframework.com/docs/theming/css-shadow-parts) instead, or use the provided CSS Variables.

 #### Tab Bar